matze-dd/Tex2txt/README.md

 desktop version for offline use, [Hunspell](https://github.com/hunspell/hunspell), and some standard [Linux](https://www.linux.org) tools.
-Before application, variables in the script have to be customized.
+Before application, variables in the script have to be customised.
 For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable $txtdir.
 This directory and possibly necessary subdirectories will be created